 Instructions

-- Slowly add the flour-broth mixture while continuing to whisk.
-Add 1 teaspoon ketchup and ½ teaspoon Worcestershire sauce.
+- Pour out most of the liquid, leaving about 3-4 tablespoons.
+Add 1 cup beef broth and bring to a light boil over medium heat.
+Slowly add the flour-broth mixture while continuing to whisk.
+Add 1 teaspoon of ketchup and ยฝ teaspoon of Worcestershire sauce.
 Add salt and pepper to taste.

 - Whisk until nicely thickened, a few minutes.
-If using the caramelized onions or mushrooms, add them to the gravy and mix well.
+If using the caramelized onions or mushrooms, add them to theย gravy and mix well.

 Recipe Notes